Why Privately Homeschool

 Some charter school administrators claim that parents may teach their own children religious doctrine whether they are in a charter school or not.
-This is true only in the sense that it is true for parents of any public school student they may pray with him each morning before sending him off to school, they may teach Bible before or after school, and they may take him to church each Sunday.
-However, they may not teach him Christian doctrine during school if they could, every Christian parent in America who volunteers in a classroom would be teaching the Bible.
+This is true only in the sense that like for parents of any public school student they may pray with him each morning before sending him off to school, they may teach Bible before or after school, and they may take him to church.
+However, they may not teach him Christian doctrine or use any Christian curriculum during school.

 Charter schools are prohibited by law from purchasing religious materials, and they are prohibited from allowing religious materials to be used in their programs even if those materials are purchased by parents or others.
 Parents of any public school student may supplement their children’s education with Christian materials, but this must be done outside of regular school time.

 Some charter school administrators have claimed that since parents are not employees of the charter school, parents can provide and use their own Christian curriculum.
-These administrators usually suggest that the parent not report any religious books being used, and not have their children make any references to religious doctrine, or Scripture, or Christ in any assignments being turned in.
-It is either the administrator or the parent that has to withhold the reporting of the religious material because, as we have seen above, it is against the law to teach the material.
+These administrators will suggest that the parent not report any religious material being used, and not have their children make any references to religious doctrine, or Scripture, or Christ in any assignments being turned in to their Education Specialist (ES).
+It is either the administrator or the parent that has to lie when reporting the religious material because, as we have seen above, it is against the law to teach the material.

 What does this teach children?
 It teaches them to lie.
 (Luke 17:1-2) It teaches them a utilitarian mindset–that the ends justify the means.
 It teaches them to keep quiet about their belief in God and His Word and their hope of salvation in Jesus Christ when it suits their financial interests and convenience.
 On the other hand, using materials based on a worldview that isn’t biblical teaches children to compartmentalize their life and to be dualistic in their worldview–to believe that God’s Word does not speak to every area of life.

-Private home-schoolers are not a special interest group, in the sense that we do not go to the government asking for a handout.
+Second, private homeschoolers are not a special interest group, in the sense that we do not go to the government asking for a handout.
 We are rarely asking for legislation.
 We are most often fighting to prevent the passage of laws that would infringe on the God-given inalienable rights of families.
-The perception of home-schoolers in general by the public and state legislatures and Congress is being damaged by charter school “home-schoolers” looking to preserve and expand their handouts.
+The perception of homeschoolers in general by the public and state legislatures and Congress are being damaged by the charter school “homeschoolers” looking to preserve and expand their handouts.

-Second, the vigorous recruitment of home-schoolers into the growing number of charter schools in our state is having a disastrous effect on the private Christian home school movement and the organizations that support it.
-Several private home-school groups have either gone under or have been taken over by charter school parents and leaders.
+Third, the vigorous recruitment of homeschoolers into the growing number of charter schools in our state is having a disastrous effect on the private Christian homeschool movement and the organizations that support it.
+Several private homeschool groups have either gone under or have been taken over by charter school parents and leaders.
 Others have lost significant numbers and are having a tough time just surviving.

-Third, as the number of private home-schoolers becomes smaller than those enrolled in public school programs, we will see a new attack upon the precious freedoms so many pioneering private home-schoolers and organizations worked so hard to establish and defend.
-There is a growing attempt to marginalize private home-schoolers as a radical and unreasonable element of a larger “reasonable” group that understands the need for government help and supervision by certified experts.
+As the number of private homeschoolers becomes smaller than those enrolled in public school programs, we will see a new attack upon the precious freedoms so many pioneering private homeschoolers and organizations worked so hard to establish and defend.
+There is a growing attempt to marginalize private homeschoolers as a radical and unreasonable element of a larger “reasonable” group that understands the need for government help and supervision by certified experts.

 - CHEA,“Why Charter Schools Won’t Work for Christians”